REACH OUT TODAY

 • Cravings — If you have a strong need or urge to drink, it can be a clear sign of a drinking problem.

-• Neglecting Activities — If you’re giving up or cutting back on activities that were important or interesting to you, or gave you pleasure, in order to drink, this can be a sign of a problem.
+• Neglecting Activities — If you’re giving up or cutting back on activities that were important or interesting to you, or gave you pleasure, to drink, this can be a sign of a problem.

-• Continued Use Despite Negative Effects — If you continue to drink even though you know it’s causing physical, social or psychological problems, it can indicate a serious issue.
+• Continued Use Despite Negative Effects — If you continue to drink even though you know it’s causing physical, social, or psychological problems, it can indicate a serious issue.

 • Loss of Control — Drinking more than you wanted to, for longer than you intended, or despite telling yourself that you wouldn’t do it this time, suggests alcohol is starting to take more control over your lifestyle choices.